-We work to help the poorest of the poor.
-In Tegucigalpa, they are the families working in the public markets and in the local dump.
-Children of the mostly single mothers who work in the markets were not attending school.
-As they became teenagers, some of the children drifted into gangs and petty theft or, at best, took over their mother’s stall in the market.
-The Rotarians of Tegucigalpa decided to break the circle of poverty by educating the children under the Tegucigalpa Market Children Program.
+HELP Honduras works to help the poorest of the poor.
+In Tegucigalpa, the capital city of Honduras, with a population of over 1 million, they are the families working in the public markets, in the local landfill and in small communities around the city.
+They cannot afford the cost of sending their children to school.
+As they become teenagers, the children often drift into gangs and petty theft or, at best, take over their mother’s stall in the market.
+The Rotarians of Tegucigalpa, together with your help, are breaking the circle of poverty by educating these children under the Tegucigalpa Market Children Program.

-The philosophy is to look after the whole family.
-Thus every parent who has a child with a school sponsorship is obligated to take parenting courses and is invited to take part in other activities.
-This includes preventive health, vocational, and educational programs.
+The program is administered by Alternatives Y Oportunidades (AYO) – a Honduran NGO controlled by Rotarians from 4 Rotary Clubs in Tegucigalpa.
+Their philosophy is to look after the whole family.
+Thus every parent who has a child in the program is obligated to take parenting courses and is invited to take part in other programs, including preventive health, nutrition, family planning and family violence.